k-vikingsson/WSTA_proj/report.md

 Significant room for improvement is identified for the NER steps.
 While running against the dev set, only 19.3% of answers are extracted as entities.

+NOTE: Our program assumes the path to Stanford NER files (jar and models) is "/usr/local/share/stanford-ner" on a Unix-like OS, the path can be configure in the file named "ner.py".

 ### 3. Question type

 By inspecting the results from running the QA system on the training set, many questions had been identified as wrong types with the simple rule based classification.
 Especially for questions starting with "what" or "which", it was difficult to classify the question as correct type.
 It was also an issue with number types, questions asking for answer types such as year, money, measurements are all classified as "NUMBER" types.
 If these types can be distinguished, it was expected to increase the accuracy of our QA system.